jimmieego/reading-notes/CSS/CSS-in-Depth.md

 Applying `display: flex` to an element turns it into a *flex container*, and its direct children turn into *flex items*.
 By default, flex items align side by side, left to right, all in one row.
 The flex container fills the available width like a block element, but the flex items may not necessarily fill the width of their flex container.
 The flex items are all the same height, determined naturally by their contents.

 ![A flexbox container and its elements](images/flexbox.png)

+Set `display: block` to links: Makes links block level so they add to the parent elements’ height.
+The height links contribute to their parent would be derived from their padding and content.
+If `display: inline`, the height they contribute to parents will be the links' line height.

+Auto margins inside a flexbox will fill the available space.